Professor, Film Studies, Cinema

 Media Theory in Japan (Duke University Press, 2017), co-edited with Alexander Zahlten, traces the politics and parameters of media theorization in the Japanese context.

-He welcomes supervisees on topics such as Netflix and other streaming platforms, platform studies, media industry studies, animation studies, anime histories, social media, fan studies, and transmedia.
+He welcomes supervisees on topics in media industry studies, animation studies, anime histories, social media, fan studies, transmedia, and platform studies, including streaming platforms.

 PhD (Brown University), MA (McGill University), BA (McGill University)